bradenmacdonald/CalendarDate/README.md

 Dates are internally represented as a single `Number` for performance and memory efficiency.

-This is a tiny single-file library with no dependencies and is about 3.2 kB when minified.
+This is a tiny single-file library with no dependencies and is under 3 kB when minified.

 ## Why do you want this?